iAmWillShepherd/CSCI-E-34/personas/notes.md

 ## Evan
 ### Bio
-I chose the name Evan Jackson because I used to workout with someone by that name.
+I chose the name Evan Jackson because I used to workout with named Evan Jackson.
 Hopefully it communicates to the developers that he's a man with a last name.

 The tag line came from a t-shirt we saw one day while working out.
 It resonated with us both, so it's become a thing.